Carolina Brid

 Carolina Del Carmen Brid Cerrud (born July 4, 1990) is a Panamanian actress, TV host, model, and beauty pageant titleholder.
 She won the Miss Tourism Panamá 2011, Miss Metropolitan International 2011, and Miss Panama 2013 beauty pageants, and represented Panama at the Miss Universe 2013 pageant.

 Early life

-Born in Ciudad de Panamá, Brid graduated from Enrico Fermi Italian High School, where she was a member of the basketball team.
-She is currently a student of Social Communications at Santa María La Antigua Catholic University (USMA) in Panama City, Panama.
+Born in Panama City, Brid graduated from Enrico Fermi Italian High School, where she was a member of the basketball team.
+She is currently a student of Social Communications at Universidad Católica Santa María La Antigua (USMA) in Panama City, Panama.
 She speaks Spanish, English, and Italian, and is 5' 11 (1.80 m).

 Miss Tourism International 2011

 In 2011, Brid won Miss Tourism Panamá, and went on to participate in the Miss Tourism International 2011 contest in Malaysia, ranking as first runner-up.
 In subsequent contests, she was crowned Miss Tourism Metropolitan 2011, as well as the title of Miss Glamour.